lukasgolson/MediaTools/README.md

 IRSSMediaTools.exe [option] --input [input file] --output [output file]
 ```

-For a list of available options and their descriptions, you can run the following command:
+For an overview of available options and their descriptions, execute the following command:

 ```shell
 IRSSMediaTools.exe --help
 ```

-This will provide you with information on the various functionalities and how to use them effectively.
+This will yield information on various functionalities and guidance on effective usage.

 ## Support and Contact

-If you have questions, issues or need further clarification regarding the usage of IRSS Media Tools, please don't
-hesitate to reach out to Lukas Olson at [lukas.olson@ubc.ca](mailto:lukas.olson@ubc.ca).
+Should you encounter any questions, issues, or require further clarification regarding the usage of IRSS Media Tools, feel free to contact Lukas Olson at [lukas.olson@ubc.ca](mailto:lukas.olson@ubc.ca).

 ## Contributing

-The IRSS Media Tools are an open project and contributions are welcome.
-If you are interested in contributing, please contact
-Lukas Olson for more information on how you can help improve the IRSS Media Tools.
+IRSS Media Tools is an open project; hence, contributions are welcome.
+If you are interested in contributing, please reach out to Lukas Olson to learn how you can assist in enhancing the IRSS Media Tools.

-Thank you for using the IRSS Media Tools!
+Thank you for choosing IRSS Media Tools!